dagu-org/dagu/docs/source/index.rst

       </div>
    </div>

-Dagu is a powerful workflow engine that comes with a Web UI.
+Dagu is a powerful Cron alternative that comes with a Web UI.
 It allows you to define dependencies between commands as a `Directed Acyclic Graph (DAG) <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ in a declarative :ref:`YAML Format`.
 Additionally, Dagu natively supports running Docker containers, making HTTP requests, and executing commands over SSH.
 Dagu was designed to be easy to use, self-contained, and require no coding, making it ideal for small projects.

 Quick Start
 ------------